TranNhatTan14/Obsidian/Goals/Master Program.md

 ---
 tags:
   - Goal
+  - Long-term
+  - AI
+  - Education
-  - Short-term
+  - Healthcare
-description: Secure a fully-funded scholarship for a Master’s program in my chosen field.
+description: Secure a fully-funded scholarship for a Master’s degree in AI (Healthcare)
 ---
 # Approach